 The federal School Breakfast Program is a critical, proven way to reduce hunger and improve health and learning among school-age children.
 School breakfast reduces hunger, helps families in Maryland stretch their food budgets, and boosts academic performance.

-Maryland Hunger Solutions Releases Report Card for School Breakfast Participation
+Maryland Hunger Solutions Releases New Report Card for School Breakfast Participation

-Creating Healthier Students & Better Learners with the School Breakfast Program: Maryland School Breakfast Report for the 2017-2018 School Year measures the state’s progress in reaching low-income students with school breakfast to ensure they start the day ready to learn.
-Just over 61 low- income students ate school breakfast for every 100 who ate school lunch in Maryland.
-Participation has risen consistently since the 2010–2011 school year.
+The Creating Healthier Students & Better Learners with the School Breakfast Program: Maryland School Breakfast Report finds that 61.8 low- income students ate school breakfast for every 100 who ate school lunch in Maryland in the 2018–2019 school year.
+The report measures the state’s progress in reaching low-income students with school breakfast to ensure they start the day ready to learn.
 While the state has made great strides in expanding school breakfast participation, there is more work to do.

 Community Eligibility allows schools with high percentages of low-income children to provide free breakfast and lunch to all students.
 The report shows that in the 2018-2019 school year, 242 Maryland schools participated in community eligibility, meaning more than 106,200 students in Maryland could eat school breakfast at no cost.